-And the only black [wrong] thing I did in my whole life was the acceptance of a diploma thesis of an X person, it was prepared by this mister Shala, whose I have unfortunately forgotten, he had prepared it because I had no time to prepare the diploma thesis anymore, the matura thesis.
-And I know that I want to publicly say it that I am sorry and I can forgive myself, I did it only because I absolutely wanted to get away from the narrow space there, and coming to Pristina then was a chance to me.
+And the only black [wrong] thing I did in my whole life was the acceptance of a diploma thesis of an X person, it was prepared by this mister Shala, whose I have unfortunately forgotten the name, he had prepared it because I had no time to prepare the diploma thesis anymore, the matura thesis.
+And I know that I want to publicly say it, that I am sorry and I can forgive myself, I did it only because I absolutely wanted to get away from the narrow space there, and coming to Pristina then was a chance for me.
 That's the only way I can justify that blind acceptance of a diploma thesis, I don't even know who wrote it, they did something illegal there.
 They added the first page with my name, I swallowed that offer with difficulty.
-Even though they said that it was a formality, but it was a precondition in order to come to Pristina.
+Even though they said that it was a formality, it was a precondition in order to come to Pristina.
 But I passed the exams the way I did, I took the famous diploma which was not even mine, we created the conditions to register to the faculty.
 And in fact I studied while at the faculty.
-At the faculty we didn't... except friends, certain people who helped us with the registration process because we had no ID cards.
-Things were difficult because of papers.
+At the faculty we didn't... except for friends, certain people who helped us with the registration process because we had no ID cards, things were difficult because of lack of papers.

-&lt;sup>6 Maturë or Maturë e Madhe, a set of examinations given to students after the eighth year of elementary school (High school graduation).
+7 Maturë or Maturë e Madhe, a set of examinations given to students after the mandatory eighth year of school (High school graduation).

-&lt;sup>7 Millosh Gjergj Nikolla (1911-1938), known as Migjeni, a well-known poet and writer born in Shkodra.
+8 Millosh Gjergj Nikolla (1911-1938), known as Migjeni, a well-known poet and writer born in Shkodra.

-Otherwise during my studies, I studied with pleasure, I studied [Albanian] language and literature.
+Otherwise during my studies, I studied with pleasure, I studied Albanian language and literature.
 I loved folk literature, but I also loved the early written literature.
-I studied with pleasure Këngët e Milosaos [Milosaos' Songs], I studied early literature, I was very interested in the social aspect of the early literature.
+I studied with pleasure Këngët e Milosaos [The Songs of Milosao],9 I studied early literature.
+I was very interested in the social aspect of early literature.
 I was very interested in the pre-Ottoman period, then I wanted to give myself an explanation of how we were, how we are and how we could be.
-Even though it was a crazy period in other aspects of life, but regarding my studies, I did it with pleasure and that's why I can say that I...
-I did, I did my studying with a lot...
-I did it with my own forces and from my own self.
+Even though it was a crazy period in other aspects of life, regarding my studies, I did it with pleasure and that's why I can say that I...
+I did, I studied with much...
+I did it with my own forces and on my own.